 Distribute Power BI content to external guest users with Azure AD B2B

-You need to Enable the Export and sharing settings feature in the Power BI admin portal Tenant settings before inviting guest users.
+Make sure to enable the Share content with external users feature in the Power BI admin portal before inviting guest users.

 Who can you invite?

 You can invite guest users with any email address, including personal accounts like gmail.com, outlook.com, and hotmail.com.
 Azure AD B2B calls these addresses social identities.